-You’ve tried every acne treatment, but those small, uniform bumps on your forehead, chest, or back won’t budge.
+You’ve tried every acne treatment, but those small, uniform bumps on your forehead, chest, or back do not respond.
 If traditional acne treatments haven’t worked, you might be dealing with fungal acne – a completely different condition that requires specific antifungal treatments rather than standard acne medications.

 What Is Fungal Acne?

 Fungal acne, medically known as Malassezia folliculitis or pityrosporum folliculitis, occurs when yeast overgrows in hair follicles.
-Unlike bacterial acne caused by Cutibacterium acnes, fungal acne results from an overgrowth of Malassezia yeast – a naturally occurring organism on human skin.
+Unlike bacterial acne caused by Cutibacterium acnes, fungal acne results from an overgrowth of Malassezia yeast, a naturally occurring organism on human skin and often assessed at a medical aesthetic clinic in Singapore.

-This condition appears as uniform, small (1-2mm) pustules that often itch intensely.
-The bumps typically cluster in areas where skin produces more oil or traps moisture.
+This condition appears as uniform, small (1–2 mm) pustules that often itch intensely.
+The bumps typically cluster in areas where the skin produces more oil or traps moisture.

 How Fungal Acne Differs from Bacterial Acne